cekbote/dsp-lab/Lab-06/Readme.md

 - Place a pole for the frequency 0 Hz with |z| = r, where r = 1 - 2 * pi * Fc / Fs

-- The trasnfer function gain is calculated
+- The transfer function gain is calculated by making the magnitude response of the transfer function at the cut-off frequency.

+- By taking the inverse Z transform, the time domain equation is found out as a finite difference relation.
+Then the relation is manupulated to make the relation caual and work for time > 0.

 #### Arduino code for FFT filteration of the PPG Signal